sydasif/sydasif.github.io/_posts/python/2025-08-08-api-with-python.md

                 'type': 'iana-if-type:ethernetCsmacd'}]}
 ```

 Python makes it easy to automate these API calls.
-Using the `requests` library:
+Using the `requests` library.

+### 3. Configure an Interface via RESTCONF

+Now let’s configure a loopback interface using RESTCONF.
+This example shows how to build a JSON payload and send it to the device.

 ```python
 import json